webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 An electric anchor windlass is installed.
 Mounted on the foredeck, the two foot switches control up and down direction as indicated on switch under the covers.
 Red is down.
 Black is up.
 The same cautions mentioned above for the electric winch (Sec.
 9-9) apply to the windlass.

 To operate the windlass, the digital switch marked "Windlass & Winch" under "Vessel Management" must be on.
 It supplies 24V DC to the switches, remotes, and solenoid relays.
+There is also a physical "Emergency Off" switch located in the forepeak that must be in the "ON" position.

+If CZone gives a circuit overload warning it is because something there is a short within the switch wiring.
+It does not give a warning if the primary fuse, circuit breaker, or battery protect has disconnected power from the motor.
+To test if the fault is within the windlass switch wiring flip the "Emergency Off" switch in the forepeak to the "OFF" position.
+If the overload warning remains the issue is with the electric winch switches.
+The most likely culprit is the handheld chain counter mounted on the foredeck.

-The windlass is protected by a 150A fuse in line, mounted under the aft berth and an "Emergency Off" switch located in the forepeak.
-The relay switch box and a Victron Battery Protect is located high in the forepeak.
+The windlass is protected by a 150A fuse in the battery compartment under the aft berth.
+Another inline circuit breaker, relay switch box and a Victron Battery Protect is located high in the forepeak.
 If the supply voltage is below 24v a buzzer will sound.
 If voltage remains low for over 90 seconds the power to the windlass motor will turn off completely.
 The House Bank must be charged to continue.

 Do not use the windlass to "break-out" an anchor.
 Transfer the anchor rode load to a mooring cleat and use the engine power to break out.
 Always transfer anchor load to a cleat whenever anchored.
 DO NOT use the anchor windlass as a cleat or bollard.

-See the windlass instructions for details on proper operation and selection of rope and chain sizes to fit the gypsy.
+See the windlass instructions for details on proper operation.
+Chain gypsy size is for 5/16" G43.
 Proper matching of rope, chain and gypsy is critical for safe effective operation.

 ## Buttons / Switches